Dev-hwang/geofence_service/README.md

 geofenceService.clearGeofenceList();
 ```

-6. When you are finished using the service, call the stop function.
+6. When you are finished using the service, remove the callback listener and call the stop function.

 ```
+geofenceService.removeGeofenceStatusChangedListener(onGeofenceStatusChanged);
+geofenceService.removeActivityChangedListener(onActivityChanged);
+geofenceService.removeStreamErrorListener(onError);
 geofenceService.stop();
 ```